Personal Injury & Accident Claims Expert

 This is the just one of many benefits you get from hiring an experienced forensic economist firm such as The Knowles Group.
 We’ve been testifying in court and helping both plaintiff and defense attorneys make their cases stronger for well over 30 years.

 If you’re unsure as to whether you need a forensic accountant or forensic economist for your accident claim, give us a call at (206) 860-9477 or contact us via our website.
-At The Knowles Group, we can help you accurately determine financial and economic losses and damages.
+At The Knowles Group, we can help you accurately determine economic losses and damages.

 Our testimony list includes many complicated cases such as real estate, employment, business losses, asbestos poisoning (mesothelioma), wrongful death, personal injury, and medical negligence.
 We’ve testified in multiple states and are very familiar with the strategies and methodologies from opposing experts.
 Contact us today to learn how we can offer our expert forensic economic expertise to your case.

-In such cases where catastrophic damage, personal injury, or loss of life are involved, an expert forensic economist can help paint a more complete picture of the past, present, and future financials of the individual who was injured or killed.
+In such cases where catastrophic damage, personal injury, or loss of life are involved, an expert forensic economist can help paint a more complete picture of the past, present, and future earnings of the individual who was injured or killed.

-It’s essential to bring in an expert forensic economist into an accident case so they can help determine the current and future damages to the victim or the victim’s family.
+It’s essential to bring in a forensic economist into an accident case so they can help determine the current and future damages to the victim or the victim’s family.
 Many accident victims will require years or even decades of future medical care.
 An economist can provide the present value of these future medical bills, which can run into the millions or tens of millions of dollars.